temenostech/temenos-platform-documentation/docfx_project/home/manage-environments.md

 <br>

 > [!Note]
-> The environment creation may take around 20 minutes or more, depending on the selected template.
+> The environment creation time will vary depending on the selected template.

 - **Templates**